Legion of Lost Flyers: Plot

-Perry decides he has had enough and takes off in an stolen aircraft loaded with gold from a local mine.
+Perry decides he has had enough and takes off in a stolen aircraft loaded with gold from a local mine.
 He ends up crashing in the wilderness in a remote canyon, with Gillian, the only one willing to fly to his rescue.
 After loading Perry on board, the take off ends in the aircraft suffering heavy damage.

 On the return flight, the aircraft is falling to pieces.
 Perry panics and as Gillian nears the airfield, he forces Perry to confess on the radio about his involvement in the men's death.
 Gillian is reinstated as a pilot and falls in love with Paula (Anne Nagel) who had been the boss's sweetheart.